alphagov/govuk-developer-docs/source/manual/manage-sign-on-accounts.html.md

 ## How to create an account

 User accounts should be created by the tech lead on the user's team.
-In usual circumstances, Technical 2nd Line should not have to do this, although there are exceptions such as when the tech lead has no admin access, or if the user has no obvious tech lead.
+There are exceptions such as when the tech lead has no admin access, or if the user has no obvious tech lead, in which a Senior Tech can create the account instead.

 ### User accounts